betawarrior12/Pdf-Merger/README.md

-# Image-Editor
+# Pdf-Merger
-A python script to edit a give image.
-It is not completed yet
+A python script to merge two or more pdf files